 What I felt about Didion’s book [just to clear this up] was that rather a lot was missing.
 Here is what happened, she tells us, here is how mad I was with it, and we empathize, we’re with her, but after a while I wanted not just to read lists and repetitions of her [understandable] mania but for her to offer something deeper, how she felt and how she was changed by this extraordinary period in her life.

 I thought its honesty was bordering on superficial and maybe she held back because she simply wasn’t ready or able to give more.
 Her prerogative of course, but then why write a memoir?
-I actually read Year of Magical Thinking on two different occasions because I couldn’t believe I was the only person on the planet who didn’t wholly embrace it.
+I actually read Year of Magical Thinking twice because I couldn’t believe I was the only person on the planet who didn’t wholly embrace it.
 And then I stopped trying, and I began to wonder how it would rate or be discussed or ignored had it been written by an unknown.
 In other words, was the buzz created by the magic of Didion’s words… or was it our interest, and faith, in a beloved literary icon?